VeriGUI-Team/VeriWeb/README.md

 ## 🌟 Updates

+- `[Oct 23, 2025]` 🔥 We have released the updated 302 Web task trajectories!
 - `[Jul 21, 2025]` 🔥 We have released the first batch of 130 Web task trajectories!

 ## 📖 Overview